vokimon/python-wavefile/README.md

 * Numpy interface using inplace arrays (optimal for block processing)
 * Works as context manager
 * Different objects for reading and writting (no modes)
-* Shortded constants accessing for formats and the like
+* Shortned constants accessing for formats and the like

 TODO:
 * Handling properly different physical np layouts: use a view, assert or reshape